 It is extremely important to have a consistent portfolio to land gigs, and it’s important to know that your portfolio should be a reflection of who you are.

-If you show your unique character – and every single person is unique – in that space, people will for sure pay much more attention ~ Gabriela Klafke
+If you show your unique character – and every single person is unique – in that space, people will for sure pay much more attention ~ Gabriela Klafk

-3. My Tripod Changed the Way I Shot
+3. My Tripod Changed the Way I Shoot

 4. Absorb Beautiful Imagery